Little village of Jamnik

 From this viewpoint the church looks like a beacon shining bright for all to see at night.
 And in actual fact, this hilltop was just that during the era of the Ottoman raids when locals lit a big fire on the hill to warn everyone in the surrounding area of an impending attack.

 To get to the church, head north from Ljubljana on the motorway towards Kranj and Jesenice, take the exit for Brezje and head towards the iron-forging village of Kropa.
 Here, go straight through and drive up the twisty hill that follows.
 At the top of the hill you’ll be in Jamnik, and you won’t be able to miss the church on the left.
 If there is space, you can park at small layby on the corner from where the footpath to the church starts.
 There’s also an interesting, less photographed, view through the trees to the church here:

 There is a layby further along that is usually lined with firewood.
 You can park here.
 This is the most popular viewpoint for photographing the church.
 From here you get a lovely view of the church with the Kamnik Alps and Storzic Mountain behind it.
-Many of the photos you see will have been taken from this viewpoint, including this one:
+Many of the photos you see will have been taken from this viewpoint, including these ones:

 However, there is another viewpoint on a little gravel road just below, so head down the steps from the first layby and at the sign at the bottom go right and walk along the gravel track.
 From this point the church and the mountains are more in line.

 From May through the summer the sun will rise from behind the Kamnik Alps.
 If you time it right, and get the right position then some spectacular photos can be made.
 The photo at the top of this blog was taken end of May, and the ones below was taken early July.